qmbartholomew/Project_2/readme.md

 A user should be able to delete an item from the inventory

-> The below are user stories to be completed beyond MVP

-As a user, I should be able to see my total portfolio value

-As a user, I should see my listed price highlighted in red if it's lower than my paid price
+A user will see their listed price displayed in red if it's lower than the price paid

-As a user, I should see my listed price highlighted in green if it's higher than my paid price
+A user will see their listed price displayed in green if it's higher than the price paid

 ## Challenges

+CSS always presents a challenge for me.
+I was able to accomplish most things I wanted to with this project, however making a total value for each section (price paid + price listed) was challenging and I wasn't able to get it working to the point I would have been happy.

 ## List of Technologies